Amber (Dutch singer): 2000: The Hits Remixed

 Amber's next album, The Hits Remixed, was released in 2000.
 The album included remixes of all of her singles to that time, including "If You Could Read My Mind", as well as the non-album track "Taste the Tears", which she recorded for the Sex and the City soundtrack.
 "Taste the Tears" was written by Diane Warren and produced by Thunderpuss.

 Remixes of "Love One Another" and "Taste the Tears" were commissioned to promote the album.
-"Love One Another", which peaked at #1 on the Billboard Dance Club Play Chart, thus became the fourth overall single from Amber and the first from The Hits Remixed.
+"Love One Another", which peaked at No. 1 on the Billboard Dance Club Play Chart, thus became the fourth overall single from Amber and the first from The Hits Remixed.

-In addition to her own recordings, Amber co-wrote "Bless You Child", which Bette Midler recorded on her 2000 album Bette, with Billy Steinberg and Rick Nowels.
+In addition to her own recordings, Amber co-wrote "Bless You Child", which Bette Midler sang and recorded on her 2000 album Bette, along with Billy Steinberg and Rick Nowels.
 She also sang on Nile Rodgers' charity single "We Are Family"; Amber can be seen sharing the microphone with Dionne Warwick in the music video, directed by Spike Lee.

-Another milestone was achieved in 2001 when Cher covered "Love One Another" for her album Living Proof.
-In 2003, the song returned to #1 in Cher's recording (as a double A-side with "When the Money's Gone") and was nominated for a Grammy Award for Best Dance Recording, an accolade that Amber shared as co-songwriter.
+Another milestone was achieved in 2001, when Cher covered "Love One Another" for her album Living Proof (2001).
+In 2003, the song returned to No. 1 through Cher's release as a double A-side with "When the Money's Gone"), and was nominated for a Grammy Award for Best Dance Recording, an accolade that Amber shared as co-songwriter.